 - Students enrolled in part-time programs are not allowed to work in the UK.
 This means that they cannot be self-employed or do business, nor can they work as professional athletes or entertainers.

-How to find Jobs in the UK?
+How to find Part Time Jobs in UK for International Students?

 On-campus jobs are limited and are only available to deserving students.
 For other students, there is always the option of off-campus part-time work.
 This may seem like a daunting task for many students, but as mentioned above, there are plenty of resources and help available to enable them to find part-time work.
 Finding a job off-campus is not difficult, and students are mostly only expected to have good communication skills.
 However, the onus is on students to find the right job that fits their profile.